rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | 462007 | MP | Bhopal |

 #### DBMS BCNF
-- BCNF is the advance version of 3NF.
+- BCNF is the advanced version of 3NF.
 It is stricter than 3NF.
 - A table is in BCNF if every functional dependency X → Y, X is the super key of the table.
 - For BCNF, the table should be in 3NF, and for every FD, LHS is super key.